bytefish/bytefish.de/blog/spring_boot_jersey_file_uploads.md

 ### Spring Boot Application ###

 Finally the ``SpringBootApplication`` can be defined, so the Spring container is configured and the Webserver is booted.
-So much dependencies, but this looks a simple right?
+So much dependencies, but this looks simple right?
 It's because the example only has one implementation for most of the dependencies, so
 Spring automatically resolves them.

 The only dependency, that needs to be declared explicitly is the ``IRootPathProvider``.
 I have decided to write to a folder named ``out``